Vyvy-vi/phishing-check-bot/README.md

 # phishing-check-bot
-Whatsapp bot to give information about phishing and check whether URLs  are safe
+Whatsapp bot to give information about phishing and check whether URLs sent on whatsapp are safe or not.

+Built with twilio.